 - 'Unlawful practice of medicine' in Indiana is a Level 5 Felony, carrying one to six years imprisonment and up to $10,000 in fines.
 A felony conviction also bars one from obtaining a medical license.

-- In this current legal environment, the doctors of Hoosier Naturopath shall serve solely as educators; teaching rural Hoosiers about naturopathy, its vitalistic philosophy of health and disease, and how to practically apply this philosophy in their daily lives.
+- In this current legal environment, the doctors of Hoosier Naturopath shall serve as educators; teaching rural Hoosiers about naturopathy and its vitalistic philosophy of health and disease.
+We shall instruct rural Hoosiers in the practical applications of this vitalistic naturopathic philosophy.

 - To further benefit rural Hoosiers, our doctors and volunteers shall publicly support the following:

 - Establishment of healthcare freedom, including legal access to naturopathy/naturopathic medicine*

 - The right to informed consent and the right to make one's own health care choices (both for oneself and for one's minor children)

 - Continued legal access to natural-healthcare-associated products (homeopathic remedies, botanicals, and dietary supplements)